Everything we know so far about the Northern Ireland high street voucher scheme

 In late August some politicians argued for the scheme to be extended to be offered to older teenagers, MLA Claire Sugden said: “16 and 17-year-olds can work, they have a National Insurance number, they can spend.
 I would be fully supportive of extending it to 16 and 17-year-olds.'
 However, the Department for Economy has confirmed that they will not be extending the age limit of the scheme.

-For more details see here: Northern Ireland High Street Voucher Scheme: How to apply and who is eligible
+For more details see here: Northern Ireland High Street Voucher Scheme: Start date to be announced on Tuesday, September 14, 2021

 How to apply for the High Street Voucher Scheme